Jrkeeling23/Machine-Learning/README.md

 #### Stacked Autoencoder Algorithm
 By implementing a neural network (an autoencoder) and having an option to have a neural network over the top for prediction is the basis of the stacked autoencoder.
 This network is a feed forward network that uses back propagation.
 For stacking purposes, a doubly linked list is used.
-A linear activation funtion is usef for the output layers while the hidden layers use a sigmoidal activation function.
+A linear activation funtion is used for the output layers while the hidden layers use a sigmoidal activation function.

 ## Contributers